php-fig/fig-standards/proposed/PSR-Cache.md

 *    **Implementing Library** - This library is responsible for implementing this standard in order to provide caching services to any Calling Library.
-The Implmenting Library must provide classes which implement the Cache\Pool and Cache\Item interfaces.
+The Implementing Library must provide classes which implement the Cache\Pool and Cache\Item interfaces.